YuBangZheng/yubangzheng.github.io/pages/1_homepage.md

 ### News

+* 2021.10.29: One paper "Nonlocal Patch-Based Fully-Connected Tensor Network Decomposition for Multispectral Image Inpainting", has been accepted by _**IEEE Geoscience and Remote Sensing Letters**_.

 * 2021.8.10: One paper "Hyperspectral Denoising Using Unsupervised Disentangled Spatio-Spectral Deep Priors" has been accepted by _**IEEE Transactions on Geoscience and Remote Sensing**_.

 * 2020.12.02: One paper "Fully-Connected Tensor Network Decomposition and Its Application to Higher-Order Tensor Completion" has been accepted by _**AAAI 2021**_.